Ashiq-nunam/pcb-checklist/layout-checklist.md

 ## Footprints

-* [ ] Confirm components are available in the selected package
+* [s ] Confirm components are available in the selected package
 * [ ] Confirm components (especially connectors and power regulators) are capable of desired current in the selected package
 * [ ] Verify schematic symbol matches the selected package
 * [ ] Confirm pinout diagram is from top vs bottom of package
 * [ ] (recommended) PCB printed 1:1 on paper and checked against physical parts
 * [ ] 3D models obtained (if available) and checked against footprints
-* [ ] Soldermask apertures on all SMT lands and PTH pads
+* [ s] Soldermask apertures on all SMT lands and PTH pads

 ## Differential pairs
 * [x] Routed differentially